Eggs as food: Food allergy

 One of the most common food allergies in infants is eggs.
 Infants usually have the opportunity to grow out of this allergy during childhood, if exposure is minimized.
 Allergic reactions against egg white are more common than reactions against egg yolks.
 In addition to true allergic reactions, some people experience a food intolerance to egg whites.
 Food labeling practices in most developed countries now include eggs, egg products, and the processing of foods on equipment that also process foods containing eggs in a special allergen alert section of the ingredients on the labels.

 Farming

 Most commercially farmed chicken eggs intended for human consumption are unfertilized, since the laying hens are kept without roosters.
 Fertile eggs may be eaten, with little nutritional difference when compared to the unfertilized.
 Fertile eggs will not contain a developed embryo, as refrigeration temperatures inhibit cellular growth for an extended period of time.
 Sometimes an embryo is allowed to develop, but eaten before hatching as with balut.

 Grading by quality and size

 The U.S. Department of Agriculture grades eggs by the interior quality of the egg (see Haugh unit) and the appearance and condition of the egg shell.
 Eggs of any quality grade may differ in weight (size).
+Grade AA and Grade A eggs are best for frying and poaching, where appearance is important.